LearnersGuild/learning-os/game/stats/README.md

 ## Lead Cycles (LC)

+Total number of cycles a player led a team in Deliberate Practice as a Team Lead

+## Effective Lead Cycles (ELC)

-Total number of days a player led a team in Deliberate Practice as a Team Lead
+Total number of ECC a player led a team in Deliberate Practice as a Team Lead

 ## Lead to Membership Ratio (LMR)